GarethOates/az-arch-master-class/PaaS/01. Event-driven/README.md

 Below are the step-by-step instructions and an explanation of each step.

-1. Create Event grid partner topic
+1. Create Event grid partner topic.
+Follow the below steps:

 	- In the Azure portal, search for **Event Grid Partner Topic**.
 Click on it.

-	- Click on Create button presnt there for Auth0 Partner topic.
+	- Click on Create button present there for Auth0 Partner topic.

 	- Provide the values for **Subscription ID** and **Resource Group Name**.